What Companies Should Know About How SEO Has Evolved

 Today – Quality and Relevant Links Rule All

-One link from a high-quality and relevant source overrides hundreds of low-quality links.
+One backlink from a high-quality and relevant source overrides hundreds of low-quality links.

-Links also don’t have the power that they once had.
+Backlinks are important don’t have the power that they once had.
 They’re still important.
-However, it’s quality content that answers queries that should be your main source of links.
+However, it’s high quality content that answers queries that should be your main source of links.

 The stats bear that out too.
 A website with a blog attracts 97% more natural links than a website without one.

-Content is the key to getting good links in the modern era of SEO.
+Content is the key strategy to building good links in the modern era of SEO.

 Back Then – Web Design Focused on Intrusive Ads and Elements